Techniques of Pilonidal Sinus - Operation explained in an easy to understand way

 Pit picking + sinusectomy: Our preferred technique

-"Pit Picking 2.0" Minimally invasive "tubular" excision of the fistula tract
+"Pit Picking 2.0" Minimally invasive "tubular" peeling of the fistula tract

 What can be improved in Pit Picking and FiLaC?